hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

   predicates.add(t.regionId.in(4, 7, 10));
   predicates.add(t.status.ne("REJECTED"));

-  // Assemble the final filter predicate using AND operators Predicate filter = predicates.stream().reduce(sql.TRUE, (p, q) -> p.and(q));
+  // Assemble the filter using AND operators
+  Predicate filter = predicates.stream().reduce(sql.TRUE, (p, q) -> p.and(q));

   // Use the filter in the query